 —South Burlington Comprehensive Plan, adopted spring 2016

 This vision for South Burlington’s downtown - City Center - has been a dominant feature of the City’s adopted Comprehensive Plan as far back as 1985.
 For more than thirty years, the community has planned for and invested in the development of our own downtown.
-That vision is now becoming a reality.
+That vision is now under construction.

 Library + Senior Center + City Hall

-The South Burlington City Council has approved a ballot item for the November 6th General Election that asks voters for permission to incur debt for a new Library, Senior Center, Clerk’s Office, Auditorium and City Hall that is planned to be constructed on Market Street.
+The South Burlington voters approved a ballot item in the November 6th, 2018 General Election that gives the City Council permission to incur debt for a new Library, Senior Center, Clerk’s Office, Auditorium and City Hall that is planned to be constructed on Market Street.

 The new community center is expected to serve the public for the next 100 years as a governmental center as well as a place to gather, socialize and engage in educational and other activities.
 Public projects of this nature have been part of the planning for South Burlington’s City Center for decades and is the next phase in public investment following the reconstruction of Market Street and the creation of City Center Park.

-The primary funding sources for the community center will be Tax Increment Financing revenues provided to us by the State and reserve funds that are being accumulated every year as part of the general fund.
+The primary funding sources for the community center will be reserve funds that are being accumulated every year as part of the general fund and Tax Increment Financing revenues provided by the State.
 The result is that no additional property taxes will be required from South Burlington residents to pay for the debt on this project.
 Learn more...

 A downtown envisioned